SPECFEM/specfem2d/README_MANUAL.txt

                COUPLED SIMULATIONS
 --------------------------------------------------

-The code support acoustic/elastic, acoustic/poroelastic, elastic/poroelastic,
+The code supports acoustic/elastic, acoustic/poroelastic, elastic/poroelastic,
 and acoustic,elastic/poroelastic simulations.

 Elastic/poroelastic coupling supports anisotropy, but not attenuation for the elastic material.

-How to run P-SV or SH (membrane) waves simulation :
+How to run P-SV or SH (membrane) wave simulations :
 ---------------------------------------------------

 To run a P-SV waves calculation propagating in the x-z plane, set p_sv = .true. in the Par_file.
 To run a SH (membrane) waves calculation traveling in the x-z plane with a